iambharathpadhu/carrier-search-app/README.md

 <img width="1405" alt="Carrier Components" src="https://github.com/iambharathpadhu/carrier-search-app/blob/main/src/assets/componentStructure.png">

-[!NOTE]
+> [!NOTE]

-The last screen adds a fake error scenario based on a random number generator when we input the shipping details and click Complete.
+> The last screen adds a fake error scenario based on a random number generator when we input the shipping details and click Complete.
 Therefore, please click "complete" once again if an error message appears.
-This should hopefully take you to the success screen.
+This should hopefully take you to the success screen

 The folder structure looks like this: